vascohq/jobs/README.md

 Once you've completed your challenge, you can submit it in one of two ways:

-1. **GitHub Repository**
+### GitHub Repository

-   - Create a new repository with your solution
+1. Create a new repository with your solution
-   - Make sure to include the `.git` folder
+2. Make sure to include the `.git` folder
-   - Share the repository link with us
+3. Share the repository link with us

-2. **Email Submission**
-   - Zip your solution directory (including the `.git` folder)
-   - Send it to jobs@vasco.app
+**Submission:** Please submit the repo via the Ashby link that will be provided to you by the Talent team.

 Please include:
 - Your name and contact information